-That approach is entirely consistent with two recent Grand Chamber decisions in the Court of Justice of the European Union (CJEU) in Luxembourg, decided on 14 March 2017.
+That approach is consistent with two Grand Chamber decisions in the Court of Justice of the European Union (CJEU) in Luxembourg, both decided on 14 March 2017.
 In Bougnaoui v Micropole SA (Case C-188/15) the complainant was a design engineer who wore an Islamic headscarf (I do not find it helpful to refer to the hijab as a veil).
 She was sacked after a customer had objected to her wearing it on site.
-The Company argued that taking account of the customers' wishes made it a genuine occupational requirement not to wear a veil - and thus an answer to a claim even of direct discrimination.
+The Company argued that taking account of the customers' wishes made it a genuine occupational requirement not to wear a headscarf - and thus an answer to a claim even of direct discrimination.
 The Court rejected that argument.
 But it pointed out that it was not clear whether this was a case of direct discrimination - a difference of treatment based directly on her religion or belief - or whether the company had a general rule prohibiting the wearing of any visible sign of political, philosophical or religious belief.
 The latter might be indirect discrimination but it could be justified by a legitimate aim, such as a policy of neutrality vis-à-vis the company's customers.

 The Court cross-referred to Achbita v G4S Secure Solutions NV (Case C-157/15) decided the same day.
 Ms Achbita began working for G4S as a receptionist in 2003.
 In 2006 she told them that she intended to wear an Islamic headscarf in future.
 She was told that the wearing of visible political, philosophical or religious signs was contrary to the company's position of neutrality and an express rule was shortly afterwards promulgated to that effect.
-Ms Achbita continued insist and was sacked.
-The CJEU confirmed that a prohibition based on such a rule did not constitute direct discrimination but might be indirect discrimination unless justified as a proportionate response to a legitimate aim of political, philosophical and religious neutrality.
+Ms Achbita continued to insist and was sacked.
+The CJEU confirmed that a prohibition based on such a rule did not constitute direct discrimination but it might be indirect discrimination unless it was justified as a proportionate response to a legitimate aim of political, philosophical and religious neutrality.
 This might be the case provided that the policy was genuinely pursued in a consistent and systematic manner.
-Those were questions for the national court.
+Questions of justification were for the national court.
+But it should consider whether it would have been possible to offer the employee a non-customer-facing role.